Managing Licensed Members on the Enterprise Admin Dashboard

 - A new user is created with an email address associated with a domain claimed by your Enterprise.

-- An existing user has an email address that is associated with a domain claimed by your Enterprise when an “auto-transfer” process is performed on behalf of your company.
+- An existing user has an email address that is associated with a domain claimed by an Atlassian Organization linked with your Trello Enterprise.

 Granting a license to a Trello user